 “We were friends first and fell in love with each other.
 She’s my light in the darkness.”
 Light in the darkness.
 The phrase sparks something within me, a song there somewhere, and I try to hold the feeling close, hoping it doesn’t slip away before I’m able to write it down later.

 “Two and a half years.”
 The best years of my life.

 “Any wedding bells in the future?” she asks coyly.

 I immediately stiffen.
 How could she know about what I have planned?

 My mouth dries again, my hesitation to answer obvious the longer I’m silent.

-“We’re very happy together,” Samantha smoothly steps in, squeezing my arm tight.
+“We’re very happy together,” Samantha smoothly answers, squeezing my arm tight.
 Thank God for her.

 “I love your dress, by the way,” Melinda says, looking her up and down.
 “Who are you wearing?”

 “Uh…” Samantha looks down at herself.
 “I got it at Macy’s.”